Injuries to the fingers and wrist are common in climbing due to the repetitive gripping motions involved in this activity.

 Education

 Learn about proper climbing techniques, use of climbing gear, how to belay other climbers, safety tips, and how to fall properly.
-Climb in the presence of a spotter.
+Climb in the presence of a spotter to reduce risk of serious injury.

 AdventureSmart is a national program providing information to keep you safe while participating in outdoor recreational activities.